RUB-Bioinf/OpenVibSpec/README.md

 ├── scr
 └── setup.py
 ```
 To copy the code snippets from the tutorials in ```documentation/..```, you only have to press the button marked in green (see screenshot below) with the mouse and the code from the selected area is already in your clipboard.
+But remember to change all variables after copy pasting that do not relate to the data you are using.
 ![alt text](/docs/assets/img/copy_paste_tutor.png)